Road of Hell (1946 film)

-Road of Hell (Spanish:Camino del infierno) is a 1946 Argentinian film from the Estudios San Miguel.
+Road of Hell (Spanish:Camino del infierno) is a 1946 Argentine film from the classical era of Argentine cinema, produced by Estudios San Miguel and directed by Luis Saslavsky and Daniel Tinayre.

 Plot

 A melodramatic, psychological thriller, the film tells the story of a young wealthy widow, who is unhappy.
 She meets a Bohemian artist who marries her to escape the poverty of his family, but is stifled by her possessiveness and jealousy.
 The plot centers around a love triangle, which was bold for its time.